 The Waterford Oaks Greenhouse is located on Scott Lake Road between Watkins Lake Road and Dixie Highway, in Waterford.

 The parks system acquired the property in July 2009 from Stephen Ernst Jr., who formerly operated the Ernst Greenhouses.
-Since then, the parks system has initiated a horticulture program and currently uses the greenhouse facilities for community and educational programming.
+Oakland County Parks and Recreation staff is currently exploring operational alternatives for the greenhouses.

-Future greenhouse projects include growing native plants for restoration projects throughout the parks system.
+Future greenhouse projects could include growing native plants for restoration projects throughout the parks system.
 Working with the Oakland County Parks and Recreation Natural Resources department and volunteers, seeds will be collected in the parks.
 The seeds will then be planted at the greenhouse and the resulting plants will be reintroduced into the park.

 Oakland County Parks and Recreation also operates a community garden at Springfield Oaks County Park that grows produce for the Food Bank of Oakland County.
-Under the direction of Oakland County Parks and Recreation staff, Master Gardeners and the 52nd District Court Weekend & Weekday Alternative Misdemeanants (WWAM) Program, volunteers plant and care for a variety of vegetables and seedlings.
+Under the direction of Oakland County Parks and Recreation staff, Master Gardeners and the 52nd District Court Weekend & Weekday Alternative Misdemeanants Program, volunteers plant and care for a variety of vegetables and seedlings.

 Located near the Greenhouse is the Ernst Barn, which may be one of the oldest standing structures in Waterford.